 The project is managed by a worldwide community of volunteers that use the Internet to communicate, plan, and develop the OpenSSL toolkit and its related documentation.

-Most network communication apps and tools that use TLS / SSL protocols may have some OpenSSL tools installed in them.
-If you’re going to be using applications and packages that depend on the latest versions of OpenSSL, you may have to manually install it on Ubuntu systems.
+Most network communication apps and tools that use TLS / SSL protocols may install some OpenSSL tools.
+However, if you’re using applications and packages that depend on the latest versions of OpenSSL, you may have to install it on Ubuntu systems manually.

 This post shows students and new users how to install the latest version of OpenSSL on Ubuntu 16.04 | 18.04 LTS servers and desktops.
 To get started with installing OpenSSL, follow the steps below: